 Know which battles to fight.
 For example, if my super irritated detoxing patient is flipping out about all his meds..
 I’m not going to spend 20 minutes convincing him to take a Colace.
 It’s not happening and I don’t care at all about that Colace now.
 I’m going to crush those blood pressure pills and Ativan and throw it in some applesauce and try to get him to take that one bite for me.
 And if I think it’s going to be a problem or am concerned for my safety, I’ll call my buds in security to stand right next to me to make sure he takes them.

 It’ll be a power struggle, again, just know which battles to fight.
-Don’t get into a power struggle for the benefit for your ego.
+Don’t get into a power struggle for the benefit of your ego.
 Nurses that get the most bent out of shape by these patients usually have quite a bit of an ego/control thing and flip out when the patient doesn’t do as they’re told.
 Getting mad about this is worthless; it’ll just stress you out more and make it more difficult to care for them and your other patients.

 Here are some different approaches: